Anatole Ngamukol: International career

 When Ngamukol played in Spain for Palencia, he was a teammate of Equatoguinean international Benjamín Zarandona, who invited him to join Equatorial Guinea team.
 In April 2010, he was called up by the Equatoguinean national under-20 football team for the second match against Gabon in the African Youth Championship 2011 Qualifying preliminary round.
 Although his age was then 22, Ngamukol was selected as one of the three over-age players allowed to be included.

-In July 2010, Ngamukol received his first call-up to the Equatoguinean senior team, to play a friendly match against Morocco on 11 August 2010, but he did not travel to the game.
+In July 2010, Ngamukol received his first call-up to the Equatorial Guinea senior team, to play a friendly match against Morocco on 11 August 2010, but he did not travel to the game.
 Because of this, Ngamukol is still also available to be selected by the senior teams of France and DR Congo, and in September 2014, he was called-up by the DR Congo.